 Once you have completed your MA Health and Wellbeing course, NHS staff currently on bands 5 and 6 of the NHS Career Framework Ladder can progress to bands 7 and 8.

-Completion of this course will also lead to enhanced employment opportunities and progression may be possible to PhD study.
+Completion of this course will also lead to enhanced employment opportunities.

 Progression to PhD study may be possible.